umasubra/ExcelJsDocumentation/resources/binding.md

 ### getText()

-Get the text of a binding.
+Gets the text represented by the binding.

 #### Syntax